mikavilpas/yazi.nvim/README.md

       -- when yazi opened multiple files.
 The default is to send them to the -- quickfix list, but if you want to change that, you can define it here yazi_opened_multiple_files = function(chosen_files, config) end,

+      -- the type of border to use for the floating window.
+Can be many values, -- including 'none', 'rounded', 'single', 'double', 'shadow', etc. For -- more information, see :h nvim_open_win
+      yazi_floating_window_border = 'rounded',
     },
   },
 }